artcommacode/semify/README.md

 ## Why

-I'd rather not have to use semicolons but browserify would prefer I did.
+I'd rather not use semicolons but browserify would prefer I did.
 This small transform keeps us both happy by piggy-backing onto the hard work done by [semi](https://www.npmjs.com/package/semi).